VRHIKKY/VketCloudSDK_Documents/docs/FirstStep/BuildAndRun.en.md

 ![BuildAndRun](img/BuildAndRun.jpg)

-!!! note question "If you can't build"
+!!! question "If you can't build"
      There may be various reasons causing the build error.
 Please refer to [Troubleshooting](../troubleshooting/BuildError.md).

 !!! warning "Troubleshooting Errors"